Liverpool–Wigan line: Monday to Saturday

-The limited-stop service calls only at Liverpool Lime Street, Huyton, St Helens Central and Wigan in the Liverpool to Wigan leg of its journey.
+The limited-stop Northern service calls only at Liverpool Lime Street, Huyton, St Helens Central and Wigan in the Liverpool to Wigan leg of its journey.
 The service then calls at Euxton Balshaw Lane, Leyland and Preston on the West Coast Main Line.

-Morning and evening peaks see an increase in service frequency, including some services originating or terminating at St Helens Central and some semi-fast services.
+Morning and evening peaks see an increase in Northern service frequency, including some services originating or terminating at St Helens Central and some semi-fast services.